With China Tourist Visa Resumed,

 How to Get to Mount Kailash

-If you’re planning to visit Mount Kailash during your Tibet tour this year, then you’ll start the journey in Lhasa.
-There is a northern and a southern route to get from Lhasa to Mount Kailash, but I recommend the southern route for travelers.
+If you’re planning to visit Mount Kailash during your Tibet tour , then you’ll start the journey in Lhasa.
+There is a northern and a southern route to get from Lhasa to Mount Kailash, but it is recommended to take the southern route to Mount Kailash.

 map of xinjiang tibet highway(Simple click to enlarge the map)